Dragoon-Lab/topomath/documentation/equation-solver.md

 There are a particular smaller modules needed to be calculated and tested separately.
 They are:

-* Jacobian Matrix calculation - calculate the first order derivative of the function using
+* Jacobian Matrix calculation - calculate the first order derivative of the function using:

 	![equation](images/derivative.png).
 * Inverse of the Jacobian Matrix calculation - This will be calculated using Gauss Jordan elimination method which is a known method for calculating inverse of the matrix.